bisq-network/bisq/docs/autosetup-regtest-dao/README.md

-# Automated setup of regtest dao - for Linux
+# Automated setup of regtest DAO - for Linux

-The goal of these helper scripts is to set up a bisq dao from scratch.
+The goal of these helper scripts is to set up a bisq DAO from scratch.
 The scripts run `bitcoind` in regtest mode for you and a `seed node`, `alice` and `bob` instances.

 We assume the user is in the `autosetup-regtest-dao` directory.
-Is it ok to move the directory, but please move it as a whole.
+It is ok to move the directory, but please move it as a whole.
 Also `bitcoin-qt`, `bitcoin-cli`, `bitcoin-tx`, `jq` and `bc` has to be installed on the system.
 Do not change the shipped `bitcoin.conf` file as it will break things.

 ## Steps to spin up a fresh DAO (we assume the user is in the autosetup-regtest-dao directory):
 1. Set up `bitcoin-qt` to run in the `autosetup-regtest-dao` directory, it detects when the `bitcoin-qt` instance comes up and once it is ready the script queries the number of blocks.
 If there are less then 101 blocks (fresh start) the script generates 101 blocks for you so you have an available input that will be later used for the genesis tx creation.